-Religious Competition
+Religious competition

-A first possible explanation for hostility towards Muslims in secularized countries is offered by the religious competition theory, which addresses the consequences of secularization for the remaining faithful (e.g., Stark and Bainbridge 1987; Stark and Finke 2000; see also Einstein 2008; Scheepers, Gijsberts, and Hello 2002).
-In Western Europe, Protestantism has lost more of its former dominance than Catholicism (Berger 1967; Bruce 2011) because the values embedded in Protestantism have played a major role in stimulating the process of secularization (Bruce 2002; Martin 1978, 2005).
+A first possible explanation for hostility towards Muslims in secularized countries is offered by the religious competition theory, which addresses the consequences of secularization for the remaining faithful (e.g. Stark and Bainbridge 1987, Stark and Finke 2000, see also Einstein 2008, Scheepers et al. 2002).
+In Western Europe, Protestantism has lost more of its former dominance than Catholicism (Berger 1967, Bruce 2011), because the values embedded in Protestantism have played a major role in stimulating the process of secularization (Bruce 2002, Martin 1978, 2005).
 The Protestant Reformers had a strong aversion against the central authority of the Roman Catholic Church and its decisive role in man's salvation, which stimulated a primacy of the individual believer and the local church over central church authorities.
-This not only sparked rationalization of faith in Western Europe but also religious pluralism, that is, an enormous variety of Protestant denominations (Berger 1967; Bruce 2002), and over time led to cultural and religious relativization (Bruce 2011).
-As a result, many Protestants lost their faith and stopped attending church, and if they continued to believe, they did so in increasingly nondogmatic ways.
+This not only sparked rationalization of faith in Western Europe but also religious pluralism, i.e., an enormous variety of Protestant denominations (Berger 1967, Bruce 2002), which over time led to cultural and religious relativization (Bruce 2011).
+As a result, many Protestants lost their faith and stopped attending church, and if they continued to believe, they did so in increasingly non-dogmatic ways.
 Nonetheless, this trend of secularization has not led to a complete demise of Protestantism.
-Although many of the Western European countries can today best be characterized as "post-Protestant" or "secular," there are still sizable numbers of Protestants around.
-There are even indications that they are becoming not less, but more strict and orthodox, precisely in response to the secularizing forces they are facing up to (Achterberg et al. 2009; Roeland et al. 2010).
+Although many of the Western European countries can today best be characterized as 'post-Protestant' or 'secular', there are still sizable numbers of Protestants around.
+There are even indications that they are becoming not less, but more strict and orthodox, precisely in response to the secularizing forces they are facing up to (Achterberg et al. 2009, Roeland et al. 2010).

-According to the religious competition theory, the process of secularization increases competition among the remaining religious groups (e.g., Einstein 2008; Scheepers, Gijsberts, and Hello 2002; Stark and Finke 2000).
+According to the religious competition theory, the process of secularization increases competition among the remaining religious groups (e.g. Einstein 2008, Scheepers et al. 2002, Stark and Finke 2000).
 Indeed, Starke and Finke propose that in the absence of a regulated religious market, i.e., in the absence of a state-sponsored religious monopoly, the smaller religious communities will reinvigorate:

-This theoretical emphasis on competition ... suggests that individual religious groups will be more energetic and generate higher levels of commitment to the degree that they have a marginal market position-lack market share.
+This theoretical emphasis on competition (...) suggests that individual religious groups will be more energetic and generate higher levels of commitment to the degree that they have a marginal market position-lack market share.
 That is, other things being equal, small religious minorities will be more vigorous than will firms with a large local following.
 (Finke and Stark 2004:103)

-In the secularized, post-Protestant countries of Western Europe, where religiosity is less and less the norm, religious reinvigoration, fundamentalism, and dogmatism are hence predictable behavioral patterns among the remaining Protestants (Berger and Zijderveld 2009; Betz and Meret 2009; Roeland et al. 2010).
-Casanova (1994) refers to this as "religious deprivatization" and suggests that religious groups pressured into a privatized role tend to become more assertive and activist.
-The religious competition theory thus predicts that

-H1a: In secularized countries, anti-Muslim sentiment will be strongest among the remaining Protestants.
+In the secularized, post-Protestant countries of Western Europe, where religiosity is less and less the norm, religious reinvigoration, fundamentalism and dogmatism are hence predictable behavioral patterns among the remaining Protestants (Berger and Zijderveld 2009, Betz and Meret 2009, Roeland et al. 2010).
+Casanova (1994) refers to this as 'religious deprivatization' and suggests that religious groups pressured into a privatized role tend to become more assertive and activist.
+The religious competition theory thus predicts that in secularized countries anti-Muslim sentiment will be strongest among the remaining Protestants (Hypothesis 1a).